NguyenRichard/JADEAuction/README.md

 # JADEAuction

+To compile all the classes, you can launch make.ps1

 This project have 2 different agents: A seller and a buyer.
 To launch an auction, you must launch all the buyers first.
 At the moment, they will all want to buy one "La Joconde" but you can initialize it differently in JINBuyerAgent.java.